 \subsubsection{EfiGuard and Glupteba - Hooking via UEFI Driver and Loader in the ESP}

-\textbf{Execution of the Attack:} EfiGuard\cite{EfiGuard} is an open-source UEFI bootkit designed to bypass Windows kernel protections such as PatchGuard and DSE.
-We obtained the bootkit's source code and implemented an attack scenario involving its hooking routine.
-This attack leverages two key components: a UEFI driver (\texttt{EfiGuardDxe.efi}) and a loader (\texttt{Loader.efi}), both placed within the ESP.
+\mbox{}\\ \mbox{}\\ \textbf{Execution of the Attack:} EfiGuard \cite{EfiGuard} is an open-source UEFI bootkit designed to bypass Windows kernel protections such as PatchGuard and DSE.
+We obtained its source code and implemented an attack scenario involving its hooking routine.
+This attack leverages two key components: a UEFI driver (\texttt{EfiGuardDxe.efi}) and a loader (\texttt{Loader.efi}), both placed in the ESP.
 During the boot process, the malicious \texttt{Loader.efi} replaces the legitimate Windows Boot Manager (\texttt{bootmgfw.efi}) to ensure early execution of the \texttt{EfiGuardDxe.efi} driver.
 The driver hooks critical functions in the Boot Services Table and Runtime Services Table.
-Specifically, the \texttt{LoadImage} function is hooked to intercept boot-time operations, enabling manipulation of kernel structures to disable PatchGuard.
-The \texttt{SetVariable} function is also hooked to establish a runtime backdoor, facilitating kernel memory operations from the user space.
-To maintain the appearance of integrity, the CRC32 checksum of the service tables is recalculated after the modifications.
-The Glupteba\cite{Glupteba_2024} UEFI bootkit, which is derived from EfiGuard, modifies this behavior by hooking only the \texttt{LoadImage} function, leaving \texttt{SetVariable} unaltered.
-Therefore, the detection approach (which is able to detect the hooking of \texttt{LoadImage} à-la EfiGuard style) will also be able to detect Glupteba.
+Specifically, the \texttt{LoadImage} function is hooked to intercept boot-time operations, enabling manipulation of kernel structures to disable PatchGuard, and the \texttt{SetVariable} function is also hooked to establish a runtime backdoor, facilitating kernel memory operations from the user space.
+To maintain integrity, the CRC32 checksum of the service tables is recalculated after the modifications.
+The Glupteba\cite{Glupteba_2024} UEFI bootkit, which is derived from EfiGuard, modifies this behavior by hooking just the \texttt{LoadImage} function, leaving \texttt{SetVariable} unaltered.
+Therefore, the detection approach (which is able to detect the hooking of \texttt{LoadImage} in the style of EfiGuard) will also be capable of detecting Glupteba.

-\textbf{Detecting the Attack:} The module successfully detected malicious modifications introduced by both EfiGuard and its derivative, Glupteba.
+\textbf{Detection of the Attack:} The module successfully detected malicious modifications introduced by both EfiGuard and its derivative, Glupteba.
 During the analysis of the Boot Services Table and Runtime Services Table, suspicious function pointer hooks were identified.
-The output of the detection module is presented in \autoref{fig:GluptebaBootServ} and \autoref{fig:GluptebaRunServ}.
+The detection results are presented in \autoref{fig:GluptebaBootServ} and \autoref{fig:GluptebaRunServ}.
 For EfiGuard, hooks targeting both \texttt{LoadImage} and \texttt{SetVariable} were flagged, while for Glupteba, only the \texttt{LoadImage} hook was detected.
-In both cases, the hooks were traced to unexpected memory regions associated with the malicious driver located at \texttt{\textbackslash EFI\textbackslash Boot\textbackslash EfiGuardDxe.efi}, which was a part of the implementation of our attack.
+In both cases, the hooks were traced to unexpected memory regions associated with the malicious driver located at \texttt{\textbackslash EFI\textbackslash Boot\textbackslash EfiGuardDxe.efi}, which was used in our attack.